Pro Bono Cases (without charge)

 Phil Franckel’s First Case

-As a pilot and Aeronautical Engineering major at Dowling College, I used to fly in the cockpit on commercial airlines when traveling from New York to Paris and back (my parents had an apartment in Paris and I was there often).
+As a pilot in the flight program and an Aeronautical Engineering major at Dowling College, I used to fly in the cockpit on commercial airlines when traveling from New York to Paris and back (my parents had an apartment in Paris and I was there often).
 But in the 1980s, domestic airlines no longer allowed me to fly in the cockpit so I started flying on foreign airlines.

 I was an attorney just admitted in New York in 1983 when returning to New York in the cockpit of an Air Pakistan 747.
 While conversing with the pilot, I mentioned that I just became an attorney and the pilot asked if I could help him.
 He had been charged by the FAA alleging that he took the airman’s written exam for would-be pilots, which he denied.
 He explained that while earning a very good living in his country, he couldn’t afford to hire a New York lawyer and asked if I could charge him a reduced fee.
 Since I spent a lot of time in both the captain’s and first officer’s seat and was in the cockpit during the entire trip, I told him that I would be happy to represent him for free.
 At the FAA hearing, he was found not guilty.

 We have provided free advice to countless people in person and by phone.